openzipkin/brave/instrumentation/kafka-streams/RATIONALE.md

 the Producers at the middle (e.g. `builder.through(topic)`) or at the end of a Stream topology will reference the initial span, and mark the end of a Stream Process.

-If intermediate steps on the Stream topology require tracing, then `TracingProcessorSupplier` and `TracingTransformerSupplier` will allow you to define a Processor/Transformer where execution is recorded as Span, referencing the parent context stored on Headers, if available.
+If intermediate steps on the Stream topology require tracing, `TracingProcessorSupplier` and `TracingTransformerSupplier` will allow you to define a Processor/Transformer where execution is recorded as Span, referencing the parent context stored on Headers, if available.